Tasty Recipes for the Home Cook

 Cook shrimp with shell on or off?

 This is a personal preference.
 Shrimp boils are a deliciously hands-on meal.
 Shelling the shrimp yourself at the table is part of the joyful tactile experience of this dish.
 Because of this, I like to leave the shell on.
-Shell on shrimp also retain more flavor.
+Shell-on shrimp also retain more flavor.
 If you prefer to shell them before cooking, that is fine too!

 New England Shrimp Boil with Mussels